himanshuchhabran/Enterprise-knowledge-assistant/README.md

 Knowledge Base: For simplicity and rapid development, the knowledge base is managed via file uploads to a local /data directory instead of a live integration with SharePoint/Confluence.

 Admin Assignment: The first user to register is automatically designated as the 'admin'.
-A full user management UI was considered out of scope for the MVP.

 Vector Store: Vectra was chosen as a simple, file-based vector database to avoid the overhead of setting up and managing a separate database server like Pinecone or ChromaDB.